^

 "Ah, don't be.
 After all - you're not human, are you?"

-Uncertainty rattles him.
-Hard.
-He hadn't understood, yet, that he wasn't - but the drifter was right; his body is different, he's bigger, stronger.
+He doesn't like thinking about it, or acknowledging it.
+It's really painful, thinking about the vats.
+The most painful thing in the world.
+About his body - changing.
+After the vats, his body is different, he just didn't want to admit it.
+It's obvious now, of course.
+He's bigger, stronger.
 Stupider.
 But it feels like he should be able to think better!
 He remembers thinking better!
 And the frustration of it fills him with constant rage: the contradiction between what he thinks he should be able to do, and what he can actually do.
 It boils steadily in his eyes and hands, the urge to break and tear apart the world, to soothe and calm the itch.

 "No. No, you're not."
 The Exile tells him with a quiet, sad certainty.